ArfieCat/cpsc-chess/README.md

 # :chess_pawn::clock1: CPSC Program Similar to Chess

 ## What will the application do?

-**CPSC** (CPSC Program Similar to Chess) allows users to play a variant of chess with only premoves.
-In other words, all moves must be made a certain number of turns in advance.
-The longer the delay, the more difficult it is to predict and react to the opponent's strategy.
+**CPSC** (CPSC Program Similar to Chess) allows users to play a variant of chess with fog of war.
+In other words, a player can only see squares that a piece of their colour can move to on the next turn.

 ## Who will use it?

-Anyone with some free time and a friend to play with can try **CPSC**, especially those with an interest in chess.
+Anyone with some free time and a friend to play with can try **CPSC**, especially those with an interest in chess or other strategic games.

 ## Why is this project of interest to you?

 Chess has recently undergone an unprecedented rise in popularity, and I wanted to try putting a unique spin on the classic format.
 Additionally, from a programming standpoint, I believe that chess is a sufficiently complex game which will be challenging but rewarding to implement.

 ---

-## User Stories
+# User Stories

 As a user, I want to be able to...

-- [ ] add a move to a list of pending moves.
+- [ ] add a move to a list of prior moves.
-- [ ] view a list of prior and pending moves.
+- [ ] play against another user on the same device.
 - [ ] save and resume a game in progress.
 - [ ] view the current state of the board.

+---

+# Mechanics

+1. Players can only see squares that a piece of their colour can move to on the next turn.
+2. Players are not informed of check; the king may move into or be left in check.
+3. There is no checkmate; the game ends when a player's king is captured.